 The population of focus for the economic evaluation included presymptomatic LI-MLD, presymptomatic EJ-MLD, and early symptomatic EJ-MLD patients.
-The UC arm in the model was informed from natural history data.^{2,54,55} The baseline characteristics of arsa-cel subtypes from the clinical trials were provided by the manufacturer and were used to inform the model population (Table E1.2).
+The usual care arm in the model was informed from natural history data.^{2,58,59} The baseline characteristics of arsa-cel subtypes from the clinical trials were provided by the manufacturer and were used to inform the model population (Table E1.2).